RosettaCommons/documentation/build_documentation/Setting-up-Rosetta-3.md

 * Dual Boot with [Linux](https://help.ubuntu.com/community/WindowsDualBoot). (usually the best option)

 You _may_ be able to compile Rosetta by using cygwin for windows ( [http://www.cygwin.com/](http://www.cygwin.com/) ).
 Such usage is not tested by Rosetta developers though, and may not work.

+###Message Passing Interface (MPI)

+To build MPI executables, add the flag "extras=mpi" and copy main/source/tools/build/site.settings.topsail to main/source/tools/build/site.settings.
+You may need to make additional edits to the site.settings file if your MPI libraries are not in the standard locations.
+See this post for help with setting up MPI for Ubuntu linux.
+Then compile with extras=mpi:

+./scons.py bin mode=release extras=mpi

 ##Dependencies
 ====================